 The savings you make by reviewing these outgoings could be the start of your fund for investments.

 A key part of any personal finance audit will be to add up the accumulated debt on all your credit cards and work out how you can pay it off.
 If you want investments to become a way of making and earning money, you should try to pay off your debts first.
 The same resolve should be applied to any personal loans you’ve taken out.
 Debt of this kind can be a millstone around your neck preventing you from starting out as an investor.
 Borrowing to invest or investing to borrow can be a fast road to financial ruin.
 Don’t do either.

 The money you set aside for investing should never be money that doubles up as an emergency savings fund.
 Investment money should be held over a long-term period – think at least five years as a minimum.

-You should, therefore, have some savings kept separate which are immediately accessible to pay unexpected bills – for example, if you need to fix a leaky roof, or take an emergency flight to visit a sick relative.
-Establishing an emergency or rainy day fund must be a priority before you start investing.
+You should, have some savings kept separate which are immediately accessible to pay unexpected bills – for example, if you need to fix a leaky roof, or take an emergency flight to visit a sick relative.
+Establishing an emergency or rainy day fund should be a priority before you start investing.

 Once such a fund has been built up, you can be confident that there won’t be a call on the money you have set aside for investments.

 The financial audit process should also reveal where there are any gaps in your finances.
 For many this will be adequate insurance that would ease the financial strain if something goes wrong.
 Consider, for example, the financial impact on your family if the breadwinner lost their job, became too ill to work, suffered an accident, or if there was an unexpected death in the family.
 Have you got the right life insurance in place to protect you financially should the worst happen?
 What about income replacement cover if there’s a prolonged break in employment?

 Sound professional advice can be just the right input you need to work through your financial audit and steer you towards an action plan.
 A professional adviser will be able to point out what’s missing from your financial plans, and help you identify financial goals and how your investments may achieve them.